- Arizona State University, Carey School of Business

 Affiliates of ROMBA is a free club membership program for LGBTQ MBA on-campus clubs.

-Through the Affiliate of ROMBA program, LGBTQ clubs & their members have easier registration access for the annual ROMBA Conference, are able to join monthly club calls, attend the annual LGBT MBA Club Leadership Summit, take part in the annual Friendfactor Challenge (where the winning club wins $5,000) and be on the LGBTQ MBA club listserv.
-Simply put it simply creates stronger connections between clubs, Reaching Out and the LGBT MBA community.
+Through the Affiliate of ROMBA program, LGBTQ clubs & their members have easier registration access for the annual ROMBA Conference, are able to join monthly club calls, attend the annual LGBTQ MBA Club Leadership Summit, access resources through the Club Toolkit, and receive monthly updates on club news.
+Simply put, it creates stronger connections between clubs, Reaching Out and the LGBTQ MBA community.

-"Affiliates of ROMBA" is a free membership program for LGBT MBA school clubs designed to give LGBT MBA students access to LGBT MBA content, including the Reaching Out LGBT MBA Conference, better connect LGBT MBA club leaders on a continual basis, and promote LGBT clubs to prospective MBAs.
+"Affiliates of ROMBA" is a free membership program for LGBTQ MBA school clubs designed to give LGBTQ MBA students access to LGBTQ MBA content, including the Reaching Out LGBTQ MBA Conference, better connect LGBTQ MBA club leaders on a continual basis, and promote LGBT clubs to prospective MBAs.

 Q: Why did Reaching Out MBA create this program?